ffund/intro-ml-tss21/notes/5-classifier-metrics.md

 $$F_1 =  2  \left( \frac{ \textrm{precision} \times  \textrm{recall}}{\textrm{precision} + \textrm{recall}} \right)$$

+The F1 score is also considered more appropriate than accuracy when there is a class imbalance.
+F1 score balances precision and recall: when both are similar in value, the F1 score will also be close to their value.
+However, if either precision or recall is lower, the F1 score will be "dragged down" by the lower metric.

 The most appropriate choice of metric for evaluating a classifier depends on the context - for example, whether there is class imbalance, and what the relative cost of each type of error is.

 ### Tradeoff between FPR and TPR using thresholds